-EQSC 1110 Western Horsemanship I
+EQSC 1110 Credits Western Horsemanship I

 This course introduces the student to the basics of western horsemanship.
 This course allows students who are novice-level riders or new to stock seat riding to learn correct western position while improving control of the horse and use of the aids.
 The focus is on developing safe, confident riders who are secure in the saddle.
-(Prerequisites: EQSC 1104 or a riding placement test or permission of instructor).
+(Prerequisites: Must be able to ride and control a horse at a walk, jog, and lope in a balanced position and mount from the ground.
+Be able to lift 50 lbs).
 (3 C).

-EQSC 1111 Western Horsemanship II
+EQSC 1111 Credits Western Horsemanship II